-Presented by Cristine Seidell, BSEd, MA, LPC, CCH, and Madison Reed, APC, NCC
+Presented by Madison Reed, LPC, NCC

 Time: 10am-3pm

-Friday, August 7, 2026
+Friday, August 21, 2026

 This 5-hour continuing education (CE) course is designed for therapists who want to move beyond one-size-fits-all approaches to child and adolescent therapy.
 Participants will learn how to assess developmental readiness, emotional literacy, and family dynamics in order to design interventions that are engaging, evidence-informed, and tailored to each client’s stage of growth.